 “Where did I put my ….?”
 Sewing projects are full of little bits and pieces, including numerous notions whose jobs are to make construction easier, but only if you can find them when you need them!
 Corral important items with our clever clear-view caddy.
-We used our Janome Skyline S7 for the construction as well as the pretty decorative stitching.
+We used our Janome Skyline S7 for the construction as well as the pretty Decorative Stitching.
 It was a real pro when it came to handling the multiple layers and the variety of substrates; it sewed through it all with flying colors

-Cotton, canvas, and clear vinyl are the power trio we came up for this hardworking caddy, plus we threw in some binding and decorative stitching for good measure.
+Cotton, canvas, and clear vinyl are the power trio we came up for this hardworking caddy, plus we threw in some Binding and Decorative Stitching for good measure.
 We love the finished look of this handy mid-size organizer, and also like how you can hang it from a counter, cabinet, even an ironing board or cutting table.

 We originally used two fabrics from the Hello Darling fabric collection by Bonnie & Camille for Moda.
 You can choose your favorite combinations for a similar bright and happy feel.

-This caddy is designed with the size and rigidity to hang straight down from a counter or table – because don’t you hate it when a caddy swings backwards, making everything harder to reach?!
+The caddy is designed with the size and rigidity to hang straight down from a counter or table – because don’t you hate it when a caddy swings backwards, making everything harder to reach?!
 The layering, interfacing, and fabric/vinyl weights were all taken into account to create the best, most balanced effect.

-We added double lines of pretty decorative stitching on the canvas backing that is visible through the clear vinyl pockets.
-Plus, the two largest pockets along the bottom even feature decorative stitching on the vinyl itself.
+We added double lines of pretty Decorative Stitching on the canvas backing that is visible through the clear vinyl pockets.
+Plus, the two largest pockets along the bottom even feature Decorative Stitching on the vinyl itself.
 Once again, no problem stitching across the vinyl with the Skyline S7.

-We used pre-packaged binding for both the top of the pockets and the perimeter of the caddy.
-For an extra professional finish, when creating the pocket divisions, we recommend taking the time to change out your thread color as you stitch from the vinyl (we used white to match the white canvas backing) to the binding (we used red).
+We used pre-packaged Binding for both the top of the pockets and the perimeter of the caddy.
+For an extra professional Finish, when creating the pocket divisions, we recommend taking the time to change out your Thread color as you stitch from the vinyl (we used white to match the white canvas backing) to the Binding (we used red).

 Our caddy finishes at approximately 16″ x 18″ with two rows of four 4″ x 3″ pockets, one row of four 4″ x 4″pockets, and one row of two 4″ x 8″ pockets.
 The hidden back pocket is 16″ x 8″.